stoerr/chatGPTtools/docs/dictation/spec/spec.md

 The OPENAI_API_KEY should be read from local storage with key `chatgpt_api_key`.
 If it is not there, the user should be prompted to enter it.
 The key should be stored in local storage.

-### Fixup of the text implementation

-Compare [simple Chat API spec](simplechatcompletionspec.md) for the API used.
-Appropriate instructions for the fixup and the text are included into the request.